 “While a three-week experience of serving and learning in Tanzania is priceless, the actual cost of $3,000 is not always affordable for students,” said Dr. René Johnson, Assistant Professor of Religion and Philosophy and Director of Servant Leadership.
 “Students are responsible for $2,000 [...]

 Most people will admit that dating is hard, and dating in college is even harder, at least for some.
 Nowadays, dating apps are prevalent in college dating culture.
 Resident single ladies and hosts Monica Freeman and Gina Geliche decided to see if dating apps were truly worth the hype by creating profiles.

 Freeman starts the podcast off by mentioning how the idea initially came about.
 After recording the previous episode, Freeman and Geliche were discussing what the next podcast should be [...]

 Female students with at least a 3.0 GPA are invited to apply to live in the Servant Leadership House next school year.
 The Servant Leadership House is a unique living and learning community for female students who are committed to personal growth and servant leadership as a means of building a vibrant and caring community.
 Hear from two of the current leadership house occupants as they discuss the benefits and experience living in the house here.

-This Week in Finlandia Athletics will be live at Econo Foods on Thursday, December 13 at noon.
-Host Rick Allen will welcome guests from the basketball teams and more as we preview the Lions home game on Friday night.
+This Week in Finlandia Athletics will be live at Econo Foods on Thursday, February 21 at noon.
+Host Rick Allen will welcome guests from the baseball and softball and more, as we preview the Lions spring sports schedule and recap the winter season.
 There will be games, giveaways and plenty of laughs as fans are invited to come out and meet coaches and players.